oceanprotocol/docs/rewards/df-veocean.md

 Data Farming rounds occur weekly; in line with this, there’s a new [`ve`](https://github.com/oceanprotocol/df-py/tree/main/contracts/ve) distribution “epoch” every week.
 This affects when you can first claim rewards.
 Specifically, if you lock OCEAN on day x, you’ll be able to claim rewards on the first ve epoch that begins after day x+7.
 Put another way, from the time you lock OCEAN, you must wait at least a week, and up to two weeks, to be able to claim rewards.
 (This behavior is inherited from veCRV.
 Here’s the [code](https://github.com/oceanprotocol/df-py/tree/main/contracts/ve) )

-### DYOR!
+### Locks & Withdrawal

 veOCEAN is architected to be locked (i.e. 'staked') for a certain period of time and cannot be transferred or sold during the lock time that is determined by each user.

-So it's important to **NOTE:** that you will not be able to retrieve your locked OCEAN tokens until the Lock End Date you selected on the dApp!
+So it's important to note that: **"you will not be able to retrieve your locked OCEAN tokens until the Lock End Date you selected on the dApp!**

-### Withdrawal

 After the Lock End Date, then you can withdraw your principal OCEAN tokens on the [veOCEAN page](https://df.oceandao.org/veocean) on the left side panel.